elegantdevelopment/aws-cdk-dynamodb-seeder/README.md

 ### Updating a stack

-On a stack update, the `onUpdate` handler is triggered when `Seeder.props.refreshOnUpdate` is `true`.
+On a stack update, the `onUpdate` handler is triggered when `refreshOnUpdate` is `true`.

 This will run [AWS.DynamoDB.DocumentClient.delete()] on every teardown "Key" followed by [AWS.DynamoDB.DocumentClient.put()] on every setup "Item".

 ### Destroying a stack

-When the stack is destroyed, the event handler's `onDelete` function will be invoked, providing `Seeder.props.teardown` is set.
+When the stack is destroyed, the event handler's `onDelete` function will be invoked, providing `teardown` is set.

 This simply runs [AWS.DynamoDB.DocumentClient.delete()] on every teardown "Key" before destroying the `Seeder`'s resources.